kalpaj12/Direct-Connext/README.md

 3) Compile the given source codes using the command javac *.java on both the computers.

-4) Ignore -Xlint requesst while compiling
+4) Ignore -Xlint request while compiling.

 5) Run the ServerGUI on the serverside, and ClientGUI on the client side.